Jupita-io/javascript/README.md

 ```

 ## Error handling
-The SDK throws 2 errors:
-- JSONException which occurs if the user input is not json compatible.
-This can be incorrect usage of strings when passed on to the Jupita methods.
-- IllegalArgumentException which occurs if the `MessageType` set in the dump method is not 1 or 0.
+The SDK will throw an `InvalidParameterException` which occurs if the `MessageType` set in the dump method is not 1 or 0.

-## Error Codes
-Error codes thrown are 401 when the token is incorrect, otherwise Jupita returns error 400 with details.
+A 401 error code is thrown when the token is incorrect, otherwise Jupita returns error 400 with details.

 ## Libraries